Spreadsheets are a great tool for simple cash flow forecasts, here we’ll discuss Excel forecasting in particular.

 - An alternative tool for financial forecasting and modelling to Excel

-Thanks for reading and good luck keeping your spreadsheets under control.
+Thanks for reading our article about forecasts in excel and good luck keeping your spreadsheets under control.
 Remember, don’t let them turn into a monster!